eyedz9/ad-legends-collaborator/lifelong-learning.md

-# Never Too Late to Learn: Adventures in Lifelong Education
+# The Joy of Learning: Adventures in Lifelong Education

-[Complete narrative content about lifelong learning...]
+[Full narrative content about continuing education and personal growth...]